 The added components (inverter ICs) were necessary to use some keyboards in 1976.
 Many Apple-1 were modified for auctions in the past.
 Those added parts were removed and a 1977 or even later Apple II keyboard was attached.
 The Dryden Apple-1 is still in the 1976 state including the keyboard.
 Not everyone agree that it is worth to destroy the history of the Apple-1 mainboard and remove 1976 parts necessary to use some 1976 keyboard just to make the mainboard looking “clean” and add much later produced keyboards.

 For more than 30 years, I have been collecting computers (components).
 In the beginning, these were mainly mainboards, selected plug-in cards and especially hard disks, large ones that were great in terms of their physical size, but not in terms of capacity.
 Many hard disks look more like spaceship models, have impressive dimensions and a charming weight.
-A RAMAC or one of the other hard disks in the 24+ inch range is the most wanted historical object on my wishlist.
-Of course, Cray, Apollo Guidance Computer AGC, Gemini Computer and AP 101 from IBM are also there.
+A 39" BRYANT hard disks is the most wanted historical object on my wishlist.
+Of course, Cray, Apollo Guidance Computer AGC, Gemini Computer and AP 101 from IBM are also wanted.

 It was not until much later that computers came into the picture.
 The real reason was a nostalgic retrospective and the wish to sit in front of an Apple II and a Basis 108 with UCSD Pascal.
 I looked for it, bought it and my next desire was the first IBM, the one I had worked with in the 80's.

 This resulted in the desire to acquire further computers.
-Many computers of the 70's and 80's were absolutely unaffordable at the beginning of my computer time.
-Thirty years later, the situation was already different, although some of them had increased in value and were more expensive than those offered by the manufacturer.
+Many computers of the 70's and 80's were absolutely unaffordable at the beginning of my career in computer business.
+Thirty years later, the situation was different, although some of them had increased in value and were more expensive than those offered by the manufacturer.
 The Apple-1 is a prime example of this.